-From our incomplete analysis of selected lexico-grammatical features of the ST that realize Experiential meanings, we have seen how the linguistic structures which tend to be activated by Field, especially in a text where the level of technicality is not so high, can also be triggered by other levels of Context, i.e., Tenor and Mode.
+From our incomplete analysis of select lexico-grammatical features of the ST that realize Experiential meanings, we have seen how the linguistic structures that tend to be activated by Field, especially in a text where the level of technicality is not so high, can also be triggered by other levels of Context, i.e., Tenor and Mode.

-Of course we could have analysed some examples of Reductions occurring in the published TT under Ideational meanings, given that an omission can fail to convey the propositional content.
-However, we have decided to discuss a few examples under of meaning.
-The TT opens with a clear omission that is particularly relevant at the level of
+Of course we could have analysed some examples of Reduction occurring in the published TT under the heading of Ideational meanings, given that an omission can fail to convey the propositional content.
+However, we have decided to discuss a few examples under Interpersonal meanings, because they seem even more relevant for the rendering of this strand of meaning.
+The TT opens with a clear omission that is particularly relevant at the level of Appraisal: